 - Sponsorship that provides funds for your school's cancer interest group

 - A specialized forum to network with other students interested in oncology

 - Access to mentoring opportunities

-- Opportunity to submit research to the Cancer Interest Group Abstract Forum at the ASCO Annual Meeting
+- Opportunity to submit oncology-related research for possible oral or poster presentation at the CIG Abstract Forum at the ASCO Annual Meeting